mpcsh/wobsite/src/blog/a-gentle-intro-to-plt.md

 that a compiler **translates** the input code into code written in another language.
 For example, C compilers translate C code into assembly.
 Clojure and ClojureScript compile to JVM bytecode and JavaScript, respectively.
 In contrast, an interpreter directly **executes** the input code.
-Some popular interpreted languages are JavaScript, Python, and Ruby.
+Some popular interpreted languages are JavaScript and Ruby.

 In this post, we will be building an interpreter.
 At least for the purposes of a first-principles introduction, building an interpreter will be a simpler task, because we only have to keep one